 Don's an instructor for the National Tactical Officers Association, which is basically a consulting firm made up of former cops.
 I checked their website to get a little feel for their qualifications but, to my surprise ~ see here ~ it only talks about the history of SWAT.
 Looks like NTOA was put together in 2010.
 So, here's the deal: NTOA does training for SWAT teams around the country, but no police department is obliged in any way to take their training, no matter how good that training might or might not be.
 Understand, I don't have anything personal against any of these guys, but I do object to one of them permitting himself to be interviewed and tagged as a thought leader.
 Please.
 If he can't come up with anything better than what he said in the clip, he doesn't know a tap-dance from taqiyyah.
 The NTOA doesn't need thought leaders who get stuck in OODA loops that a 19 year old Infantryman can navigate in about a half a second.

-Fat and dumb... hands do not get stuck into pockets.
+Dumb and fat... hands do not get stuck into pockets.

 Wanna read the qualifications of the NTOA Chief Executive Officer straight from their website?
 Here goes: NTOA welcomes Mark Lomax as its new Executive Director.
 Mr. Lomax brings us a unique set of qualifications, with an exceptional blend of law enforcement, training and academic experience.
 A retired major with the Pennsylvania State Police, Mr. Lomax subsequently served as training manager for the International Association of Chiefs of Police (IACP), and then as a program manager for the United Nations Mission in Liberia.
 He has conducted strategic planning and management consultations for small and mid-sized businesses, and has prior experience in the non-profit arena, having served as chairman of the Anti-Violence Partnership of Philadelphia.
 Mr. Lomax holds master’s degrees in both Higher Education and Business Administration.

-This guy is a Sergeant?
-Somebody has put him in charge of something!
+This guy's a Sergeant... in charge of something!

 Where are the parts about how many hostage situations Lomax successfully negotiated a/o how many SWAT teams he's trained and commanded and led into this or that many barricaded gunmen or active shooter situations?
 There are none.